 Stroman has more than 30 years of professional experience in government, legislative affairs and leadership before becoming DPMG.
 From 1978 to 1984, he was an attorney with the Department of Housing and Urban Development.
 He then moved into a position as counsel on the Judiciary Committee of the U.S. House of Representatives.
 He also worked for the Committee on Government Operations and became a minority staff director and counsel for the House Committee on Oversight and Government Reform.

 In 1997, Stroman took a director’s position with the U.S. Department of Transportation.
 In 2001, he joined the General Accounting Office as managing director for the Office of Opportunity and Inclusiveness.
-He returned to the House in 2009, where he served as staff director, Committee on Oversight and Government Reform prior to joining the Postal Service.
+He returned to the House in 2009, where he served as staff director, Committee on Oversight and Government Reform before joining the Postal Service.

 Stroman earned his Juris Doctorate from Rutgers University Law Center.